PreciselyData/dis-api-standards/docs/PreciselyAPIDesignGuidelines.md

 however, the API documentation must clearly note that the clients should be prepared to handle responses that contain a different page size.

-The API implementation should fail the request if the page requested by the client does not exist.
+The API implementation **SHOULD** fail the request if the page requested by the client does not exist.
+Alternatively, a `204 NO CONTENT` response could be returned here.

 Both the above forms of paging will depend on the collection of items having a stable order i.e., the client (or the server) cannot change the